1.1. Any notes, products or services purchased from this website cannot be exchanged or refunded.

 3.2.
 As a special offer, it is permissible to make just one purchase of the solutions to the practice exercises for each Higher Level or each Ordinary Level bulk order, and that may be used by all relevant licencees that are covered by your bulk-order purchase.

 4.1.
-The Teaching Licence has one section designed for Leaving Certificate Higher Level maths, and one section designed for Leaving Certificate Ordinary Level maths.
+The Teaching Licence comprises two sections, one section designed for Leaving Certificate Higher Level maths, and one section designed for Leaving Certificate Ordinary Level maths.
 Worked solutions to the practice exercises are also provided at the end of each section.

 4.2.
 It may be used on projectors, interactive whiteboards, as electronic books (e-books) on tablet computers, and may be printed out as handouts e.g. on the school photocopier.